 From a BISG Announcement:

-The Book Industry Study Group (BISG) today announced the release of a draft white paper “”.
+The Book Industry Study Group (BISG) today announced the release of a draft white paper, “Building a Trusted Framework for Coordinating OA Monograph Usage Data”.
 Prepared by KU Research, the paper will inform a 27-person summit that takes place in New York on December 3 and 4.

 The project team is also sending the draft white paper to a wide range of interested parties active in the open-access (OA) community.
 The paper is accompanied by a nine-question survey that will allow the team to gather cross-sector perspectives on the challenges and opportunities in OA publishing.

 As its central recommendation, the white paper recommends establishing a “data trust” to help manage and better understand open access ebook usage.
 Both the survey and the planned summit in New York will explore how a data trust might work and the benefits it can provide in better understanding OA ebook usage.

 Earlier this year, BISG announced plans to collaborate with KU Research and researchers from the universities of Michigan and North Texas to convene a structured community conversation focused on improving usage and engagement tracking for open access (OA) ebooks.
 With the generous support of The Andrew W. Mellon Foundation, the one-year project runs from June 1, 2018, to May 31, 2019.